iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/collection/createCollection.md

 ---
 description:
-  Create a new data collection with iExec’s createCollection method.
+  Create a new NFT collection with iExec’s createCollection method.
 Organize and manage your protected data for seamless distribution and monetization through DataProtector Sharing.
 ---